Welcome from Dr. Joyce Alexander

 We commit to harnessing the power of research and higher education to foster teachers, administrators, community leaders, and community health experts to lead this charge.

-All children, regardless of race, ethnicity, or socioeconomic status, deserve access to schools with high quality and effective educators.
-We prepare school administrators and leaders to proactively work against the overrepresentation of some ethnicities in special education classes, less academically rigorous pathways/courses, and school disciplinary programs.
+We commit to prepare school administrators and leaders to proactively work against the overrepresentation of some ethnicities in special education classes, less academically rigorous pathways/courses, and school disciplinary programs.

 Improve Individual and Community Quality of Life